athenasystems/phpStartPoint/README.md

 # tl;dr version
 Have Linux.
-In a terminal do ...
+In a terminal as root do ...

-`wget -N https://raw.githubusercontent.com/athenasystems/phpstartpoint/master/psp.sh && sudo bash psp.sh`
+`wget -N https://raw.githubusercontent.com/athenasystems/phpstartpoint/master/psp.sh && bash psp.sh`

 It builds all the classes (in /lib)
 And makes all the web pages (in /www)